tlhumphrey2/HPCCtS3/README.md

 This github article tells you what to do to setup git: [help.github.com/articles/set-up-git](https://help.github.com/articles/set-up-git/).

-## Fork ML Repository
+## Fork and Make a Local Copy of the ML Repository

-This github article tells you how to fork a repository: [help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo/).
+This github article tells you how to fork a repository and make a local copy of it: [help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo/).

-## Make ML Repository Local Copy

-You make a local copy of the ML repository by making a local copy of your fork.
-And, to do this start with Step 2 of the repository fork instructions. [help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo/).

 ## Get Access To THOR Cluster